skorch-dev/skorch/docs/user/neuralnet.rst

 be used.
 If set to ``'cuda'``, the incoming data will be transferred to CUDA before being passed to the PyTorch :class:`~torch.nn.Module`.
 The device parameter adheres to the general syntax of the PyTorch device parameter.
+If set to ``'auto'``, CUDA is used if available and CPU otherwise.
 If you want to prevent skorch from handling the device, set ``device=None``.

 initialize()
 ^^^^^^^^^^^^